justin-reid/tap-sftp-xml-support/README.md

    - `username`: Username for the SFTP server
    - `port`: Port number for the SFTP server
    - `tables`: An array of tables to load.
 See table configuration below
+   - `xml_fields`: An array of XML fields to extract when processing XML files - This is required if you will be ingesting XML files from the SFTP server
    - `start_date`: Earliest file date to synchronize
    - either `password` or `private_key_file`: Authentication to the SFTP Server